 Crowley lingered as Dean had known he would.
 “I guess this is goodbye, Squirrel.”

 “Let’s keep that nickname between you and me, ok Crowley?”

 Crowley stifled a bitter laugh.
 “It’s Oriphiel.
 Take care of her, eh?”

 “If I can’t, you’ll be the first person I call.”
-Dean could see his friend’s Adam’s apple work as he swallowed.
+Dean could see his friend’s Adam’s apple move as he swallowed.
 Crowley was his friend, Dean knew that now.
-He felt kinda bad about the whole ear thing.
+He felt kinda terrible about the whole ear thing all of a sudden.
 The darkangel stared at Jovi for a long moment but then he disappeared finally, and lucky for him too since even though Dean had some regrets, he was starting to get pissed off.

 Gadreel, oddly since Dean barely knew the guy, was the last to go.
 He picked up the hamster ball containing Metatron and peered into it.
 “Can I have him?”